 The United States Attorney’s Office for the Western District of North Carolina derives its criminal jurisdiction over cases originating from the Qualla Boundary from Title 18, United States Code, Sections 1152 and 1153.
 This jurisdiction is often (but not always) concurrent with the Cherokee Tribal Court and the state courts of North Carolina.

-Don Gast, Tribal Liaison
+Alex Scott, Tribal Liaison